zyd5csi8/Tableau-10-Desktop-QA/README.md

 ### 1.5.1 Blending

-**WHAT?** Mannually build connections between different data sources
+**WHAT?** Manually build connections between different data sources

 **WHEN?** You don't want to put all the data together (using join or union), perhaps because different details level, join causes duplicate or too much data.

-- A left join-like operation between different datasources.
-(That means the link will ensure all the records from main data sources exist, and then try to get inforamtion from other data sources based on relationship).
+- A left join-like operation between different data sources.
+(That means the link will ensure all the records from main data sources exist, and then try to get information from other data sources based on relationship).
 - Local to the view (the relationship is between sheet and sheet.)
 - You can amend some data (using change alias option) on the _primary_ data source (you cannot do this on a Join operation).

-Look at the datasources:
+Look at the data sources:

-Blue check -> Primary data source (the left part of the left join) Orange check -> Secondary source (the ritht part of the left join)
+Blue check -> Primary data source (the left part of the left join) Orange check -> Secondary source (the right part of the left join)

 https://onlinehelp.tableau.com/current/pro/desktop/en-us/multiple_connections.htm

 **Automatic Blend**

-Do not mannually set keys in relationship.
+Do not manually set keys in relationship.

 Tableau guesses the blend looking for a field in both data sources with the same name.

 **Manual Blend**

-Mannually set keys in relationship cause you do not like the default one.
+Manually set keys in relationship because you do not like the default one.

 "Data" -> "Edit Relationship".